Current Status: Pre-screening applicants

 Exceptions include: the MD/PhD program can only accept US citizens and permanent residents.
 We also do not give preference to Oregon residents, however that is one of the selection factors that the "MD only" program takes into consideration if you are not considered by our program.

-Please review the MD Requirements for Admission page for more information.
+Please review the MD Admissions page for more information on requirements.
 We invite prospective applicants to attend information sessions or reach out to us in any other way.
 We are happy to answer any questions that you might have!

 Stage 2: Apply

 Applicants will need to complete an application through the OHSU MD admission process.
-An AMCAS and secondary OHSU application must be completed and received to be reviewed.
-Information on specific requirements for the MD/PhD program can be found through their combined degree page.
-Applicants will need to select the MD/PhD program to be considered for screening.
+An AMCAS application, secondary OHSU application, and all letters of recommendation must be completed and received for your application to be reviewed.
+Information on specific requirements for the dual degree application can be found on the MD Admissions page.
+Applicants will need to select the MD/PhD program in AMCAS to be considered for screening.

 Stage 3: Interview

-Interviews are a day and a half long with an optional half day at the beginning of the week.
-These days consist of a campus tour, MD interview, multiple mini interview (MMI), 3 MD/PhD interviews, 1-2 faculty researcher interviews, plus various interview activities to interact with current students and program leadership.
-At least 4 interview weeks will be scheduled from September to January with approximately 10 MD/PhD candidates invited to interview for the week.
+Typically interview days are about two full days.
+These days consist of a campus tour, MD interview, multiple mini interview (MMI), 3 MD/PhD interviews, 1-2 faculty research interviews, plus various interview activities to interact with current students and program leadership.
+Four interview weeks will be scheduled from September to February with approximately 12 MD/PhD candidates invited to interview for the week.
 The faculty research interviewer is selected based on the MD/PhD secondary application and faculty availability.
 You must disclose if you have an association or an affiliation with or have worked directly with any of the faculty you have listed.

 Please contact us at any time to express continued interest in our program or to update us on any new developments.